HouDiOpt/HouDiOpt.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth-year Ph.D. student in the Department of Mathematics at National University of Singapore, advised by [Prof. Kim-Chuan Toh](https://blog.nus.edu.sg/mattohkc/).
-I received my B.S. degree from the School of Mathematics, Jilin University in 2022.
+I received my B.S. degree from the TAQ Mathematics Honors Program at Jilin University in 2022.

 My research focuses on developing efficient, robust, and scalable algorithms for large-scale optimization problems.
 I am currently working on solving convex relaxations of nonconvex models that arise in engineering, scientific computing, and machine learning.
 My interests include:
 - Semidefinite programming